AyeCode/supreme-directory/readme.txt

 * Blog page is not responsive on small screen device - FIXED
 * Header and menu should be full width even if container set to contain content -  CHANGED
 * Page with transparent header should have background on mobile menu open - FIXED
+* Click on Write a Review button not scrolls to reviews tab for non bootstrap style - FIXED

 = 2.1.0.0 =
 * Changes for AyeCode UI compatibility - CHANGED